-A massive, light-filled lobby—part of a $168 million renovation—is the centerpiece of the Hyatt Regency Chicago, the city's largest hotel with 2,018 rooms in a prime downtown locale.
+A massive, light-filled lobby--part of a $168-million renovation--is the centerpiece of the Hyatt Regency Chicago, the city's largest hotel with 2,018 rooms and in a prime downtown locale.
 Perched between the Chicago River, Lake Michigan, Millennium Park, and Michigan Avenue, the spot is perfect for business or leisure travelers.
-Technology updates offer computer screens for self check-in and checkout.
+Technology updates offer computer screens for self check-in and check-out.
 Renovated rooms are modern and minimalist with crisp white linens.
 Stetsons, where sushi is as popular as steak, is definitely a cut above most hotel restaurants.

 WiFi here is free--a rare perk for a big-brand convention hotel such as this.

 Hyatt's signature Hyatt Grand Beds are in the rooms, with a nature-inspired palette of light golds and browns.
 If you're working while on the road, you'll appreciate the long desktop, desk drawers and ergo-correct task chair.
 Large black-and-white framed photos of Chicago are hung on the walls.
 Many rooms offer views of the Chicago River or the city skyline.

 Want to add even more luxe to your stay?
 Request a room with access to the Penthouse-level The Regency Club, serving free drinks and food all day long, and offering up amazing views through walls of windows.

 While this is just your standard bath, attempts have been made to create a spa-like vibe, with freshly cut bamboo in a vase and a red stripe on the top of the shower curtain.
 Below the vanity is a wood shelving unit.
 The glass-door, walk-in shower is a posh welcome after a day of sightseeing or meetings.